 Penny drop verification is useful for businesses of all shapes and sizes.
 For example, an organisations with just a few employees can verify the Bank account details through a penny drop.
 This will ensure that the Account holder is the same person employed (you’d be surprised how many aren’t) before beginning to transfer salaries and expenses.
 Imagine salaries or expenses going to the wrong accounts or failing to be transferred and the resulting stress for both the employer and the employee.

 Penny drop checks have found its way into the insurance industry to verify the bank account details of subscribers before premiums are paid on maturity.
 And more recently, in April 2020, SEBI (Securities and Exchange Board of India), that regulates securities and commodities market in India, in their recent KYC circular has specifically recommended verifying Bank Accounts using penny drop as part of onboarding investors by SEBI regulated intermediaries.
+On 06 October 2020, PFRDA in its VCIP circular mandated that subscribers’ bank account be verified using Penny Drop facility.

 Real Life Example of completing a penny drop verification